Common Bond Institute

 Internships & Field Placements:

 Internships & field placements are available in related fields with the approval of a students university.
-In cooperation with Common Bond Institute (CBI) & International Humanistic Psychology Association (IHPA) placements are available in a variety of fields, including but not limited to mental health & medical health treatment & skills training, human services, sociology, policy & program development, organizational & community development, communications, & IT & computer sciences.
+In cooperation with professional member NGOs, placements are available in a variety of fields, including but not limited to mental health & medical health treatment & skills training, human services, sociology, policy & program development, resource development, organizational & community development, communications, IT & computer sciences, etc.

 Our coordinators and staff make themselves fully available to support and guide all volunteers, and professional internship and field placement supervision is available to meet university requirements.